 What you can do

 Keeping your contact information up-to-date with us is important.
-And monitoring your accounts with our convenient mobile and online services will help you identify suspicious transactions.
+And monitoring your accounts with our convenient digital banking services will help you identify suspicious transactions.

 What if you fall victim of identity theft?

 If you believe your identity has been stolen, call us immediately at 1-800-604-9368 to report the issue, and we can note your accounts.

 To begin the identity theft reporting process, use the universal ID Theft Affidavit at www.ftc.gov/idtheft to have a fraud alert placed on your credit file.
 You may also call the Federal Trade Commission’s toll-free ID Theft Hotline at 1-877-IDTHEFT (1-877-438-4338) for more information.

 We will be glad to help you open a new checking account as a result of suspected fraud.
 We will assist you in the transfer and provide a free box of basic checks for your new account.